KittyMac/pvr2ccz/README.md

 pvr2ccz
 =======

-simple command line tool to generate a .ccz file from a .pvr
+A (simple) command line tool to generate a .ccz file from a .pvr, and in reverse.
+Useful for batch conversions.

+Built using Xcode 5.0.2 on Mac OS X.